Back To Search Results

 Complications

-The most serious complication that may result from miliaria is anhidrosis, leading to poor thermoregulation and heat exhaustion.
-This may permanently disable a person from work or prevent an active person from continuing exercise or sports.
-Opportunistic bacterial superinfections may occur due to the changes in the affected epidermal layer by this skin condition.
+The most severe complication of miliaria, particularly miliaria profunda, is anhidrosis, which impairs thermoregulation and can lead to heat exhaustion.
+This can permanently impact a person's ability to work or prevent an active individual from continuing exercise or sports.
+Opportunistic bacterial superinfections may also occur in miliaria pustulosa and rubra due to changes in the affected epidermal layer caused by this skin condition.

 Deterrence and Patient Education